peter88213/nvhelp-en/source/file_menu.rst

 **Restore the latest backup file**

-With **File > Restore backup** or ``Ctrl``-``B``, you can restore the latest backup file.
+With **File > Restore backup** or ``Ctrl``-``B``, you can overwrite the project in the memory with the latest backup file.
 You will get a warning, because changes may be lost.

 .. hint::
-   After restoring the backup, a backup copy is no longer available.
+   After restoring the backup, a backup copy is no longer available in the project directory.
-   You can create a new backup copy by saving the project.
+   A new backup copy is created when saving the project.

 Refresh tree